Abortion in North Macedonia: The 2013 Law on Termination of Pregnancy (in force 2013-2019)

-Between 2005–2016, conservatives held the majority in Macedonian politics, promoting traditional values.
+Between 2005 and 2016, conservatives held the majority in Macedonian politics, promoting traditional values.
 An anti-abortion movement developed, which culminated with a new anti-abortion law in 2013.
 The government of Macedonia, backed by the Macedonian Orthodox Church, has also conducted advertising campaigns against abortion, aimed at increasing the country's birth rate.
 Although abortion was still permitted, access had been restricted.
 In 2013, the Parliament passed the law, just 20 days after it had received the first draft.
 Although some changes from the original draft of the law were made, due to opposition from the public and NGOs, several restrictions remained.
 The new law enacted included: mandatory filing of a written request for the termination of unwanted pregnancy by the woman to the appropriate health institution, mandatory counseling about the potential advantages of continuing the pregnancy, as well as about the health risks for the woman from undergoing an abortion, and a mandatory waiting period of three days after counseling before medical intervention is conducted to terminate the pregnancy.
 The original form of the law also stipulated that the woman's partner had to be informed about the abortion – a provision which was withdrawn.
 The International Planned Parenthood Federation criticized the law, as well as the anti-abortion campaigns, saying that they stigmatize women and abridge their rights.